DM8tyProgrammer/mighty-articles/editor-config.md

 Coding standards may include:

-**Level 0**  -  Universal file text configuration: indentation style, line width, line ending, indentation size.
+**Level 0**  -  Universal File configuration: indentation style, line width, line ending, indentation size.

-**Level 1**  -  Programming languages based: block style, comment style, method naming, class naming.
+**Level 1**  -  Programming languages based configuration: block style, comment style, method naming, class naming.

-**Level 2**  -  Project Level Workflow: the process regarding development to deployment.
+**Level 2**  -  Project Level Workflow configuration: the process regarding development to deployment.
 It is more of the management side.

 **_EditorConfig does support all of level-0 and some of level-1 configuration.
 Level 2 is out of scope for it (?)._**